Polly Moran: Honors

 Moran has a star on the Hollywood Walk of Fame at 6300 Hollywood Boulevard.

-Personal life and death
+Personal life

 After a marriage that ended in divorce in 1917, Moran married attorney and former prizefighter Martin T. Malone in 1933.
 Malone was abusive; he beat her and threatened to kill her, but she would not leave him.
 She had one child, a son, who was adopted between her two marriages.
 She lived at 530 Mountain Road in Laguna Beach, California.

 Moran died of cardiovascular disease in 1952.
-Although a number of biographies give Moran's date of death as being January 25, 1952, her grave marker reads January 24, 1952.
+Although a number of biographies give her date of death as being January 25, 1952, her grave marker reads January 24, 1952.